 The injections worked at first, but then the stiffness and aching spread through my body to the point where I couldn't walk.
 Rene had to carry me to the toilet.
 I was frightened and confused, as I had no idea what was wrong with me.

 We decided to get a second opinion.
-Dr David D'Cruz a rheumatologist in London (now at the Louise Coote Lupus Unit), said I may be suffering from something called lupus, an autoimmune disease and admitted me to the hospital for tests.
+Professor David D'Cruz a rheumatologist in London (now at the Louise Coote Lupus Unit), said I may be suffering from something called lupus, an autoimmune disease and admitted me to the hospital for tests.
 I felt relieved I was finally going to find out what was wrong with me.
 After a week of biopsies, blood tests and even neurological tests using electric shocks, I was diagnosed with SLE, the most common type of lupus, caused by the immune system attacking the body.